Meralgia paresthetica is an entrapment neuropathy of lateral femoral cutaneous nerve resulting in pain in the outer thigh.

 Causes of Meralgia Paresthetica

-Following increase the risk of
+Following increase the risk

-- Tight clothing, belts, body armour
+- Tight clothing, belts, body armor

 - Iliopsoas hemorrhage

 Nerve conduction and electrodiagnostic studies are not routinely done.

 The studies are contemplated when there is no identifiable risk factor, a mass lesion in retroperitoneal space or if back pain is also present.